shivammathur/setup-php/README.md

     tools: php-cs-fixer, phpunit
 ```

-- In addition to above tools any composer tool or package can also be set up globally by specifying it as `vendor/package` matching the listing on Packagist.
+- In addition to the above tools, any composer tool or package can also be set up globally by specifying it as `vendor/package` matching the listing on Packagist.
 This format accepts the same [version constraints](https://getcomposer.org/doc/articles/versions.md#writing-version-constraints "Composer version constraints") as `composer`.

 ```yaml
 - name: Setup PHP with tools